-As ubiquitous devices become more embedded in our lives, they offer an unprecedented ability to passively capture our daily behavior at a high resolution via multiple sensors.
-Researchers have been leveraging passive sensing techniques to model users' behavior and their environment from various perspectives.
-Before the emergence of smartphones and wearable devices, sensors built in cell phones (such as GPS and Bluetooth) were employed to passively sense users' context.
-RealityMining~\cite{eagle2006reality} uses location signals and Bluetooth log data to recognize social patterns in daily user activity, identify socially significant locations and model organizational rhythms.
-CenceMe~\cite{miluzzo2007cenceme} uses a wider range of sensors -- including embedded cameras, microphones, accelerometer, GPS, temperature, light, humidity, magnetometer and button clicks -- to detect users' activities and habits and injected these into popular social networking applications to promote social interaction.
-In addition to capturing personal behavior, passive sensing devices at a large scale enabled people-centric urban sensing.
-MetroSense~\cite{eisenman2006metrosense} combines mobile sensors (carried by people) and static sensors (installed among a city) to establish a large-scale passive sensing network that could support a wide variety of applications such as enterprises and hospitals.
-Recently, the advancement of mobile and wearable technology has further enhanced the capability of ubiquitous devices through longitudinal passive sensing.
-For example, StudentLife~\cite{wang2014studentlife} uses smartphones to track college students' daily behaviors for more than two months to assess their mental health, academic performance and behavioral trends.
+Ubiquitous devices, increasingly embedded in everyday life, now capture daily behavior at high resolution through multiple sensors.
+Researchers have leveraged passive sensing techniques to model users’ behavior and contexts.
+Even before smartphones and wearables, cell phone sensors (e.g., GPS, Bluetooth) were used for passive context sensing.
+RealityMining~\cite{eagle2006reality} employed location and Bluetooth data to identify social patterns, socially significant places, and organizational rhythms.
+CenceMe~\cite{miluzzo2007cenceme} expanded this approach by integrating cameras, microphones, accelerometers, GPS, and other sensors to detect user activities and habits, then shared these on social networks.
+Beyond personal behavior, passive sensing also enabled large-scale people-centric urban sensing, as MetroSense~\cite{eisenman2006metrosense} combined mobile and static sensors throughout a city to support various applications.
+As mobile and wearable devices advanced, longitudinal tracking became feasible, demonstrated by studies like StudentLife~\cite{wang2014studentlife} which monitored college students’ behaviors for over two months, assessing mental health, academic performance, and behavioral trends.
+Passive sensing has since extended into workplaces to monitor physiological factors, improve safety, and enhance efficiency~\cite{khakurel2018tapping}.
+For example, Tesserae~\cite{mattingly2019tesserae} studied over 700 information workers to measure workplace performance, psychological traits, and physical characteristics.

-Passive sensing is increasingly involved in various aspects of our daily lives.
-Within the workplace, it has been used to monitor physiological factors of workers, promote work safety, enhance efficiency among other things~\cite{khakurel2018tapping}.
-Recently, the Tesserae~\cite{mattingly2019tesserae} project involved over 700 information workers to investigate how such technologies can be leveraged to measure workplace performance such as organizational citizenship behavior, as well as psychological traits and physical characteristics.
 In the rest of the article, we focus on applications of passive sensing technologies in the workplace to assess wellbeing and productivity of the workforce as the transition to the Future of Work takes place.